AP Benefits for Schools and Districts

 Why Bring AP to Your School?

 Advanced Placement® (AP) courses and exams can help students develop the confidence and skills necessary to succeed in high school, college, and career.
-Exposing a wide range of students to advanced coursework can also help increase college readiness for the entire school or district.
-All schools offering AP receive free access to AP Classroom, an online platform that provides flexible instructional resources to support student learning.
-And additional information is available to support you—whether you’re launching, building, or cultivating your AP program.
+Exposing a wide range of students to advanced coursework can also help raise achievement and college readiness for the entire school or district.

 Impacts of Advanced Placement